offalynne/Input/docs/latest/Quick-Start-Guide.md

 &nbsp;

 Hey there!
 Maybe you heard on the grapevine that the pug has some new tools for you to play with.
 Maybe you've tried to get this to work already, and missed one or two crucial details that were required to make it work.
 Well, fear no more because I'm about to show you the ropes.
-This guide assumes you have a pretty baseline level on how to use GMS, it won't be going into how to make any of the gamey bits, just how to make the input system start y'know, reading your inputs.
+This guide assumes you have a pretty baseline level on how to use GMS, it won't be going into how to make any of the gamey bits, just how to make the input system start y'know, reading your input.

 &nbsp;